 The Dune Science Group was asked as part of our original work to research preferable options to wood walkovers.
 After considerable research into all of the alternatives, we have developed connections with a network of engineers, construction experts and material suppliers to develop the best walkover for municipalities.
 The results of our research were presented at the 2020 American Beach and Shore Preservation Association annual convention and the PowerPoint from that presentation is found by Clicking Here.

 We also strive to understand the specific morphology of each dune system and beachfront and take into consideration the specific demands of individual communities to access the beach in our walkover designs.
 We use this knowledge to develop a customized design and installation plan for each walkover

-We also understand that communities rarely have enough financial resources to build everything needed, DSG can help prioritize walkover requirements and to develop plans for lower cost pathways to the beach (goat trails) without totally sacrificing protection on the dune and user convenience
+We appreciate that municipalities rarely have sufficient financial resources to build everything required to fully protect their dunes and communities from the incredible damage coastal storms present.
+As a result, Dune Science Group can help communities prioritize walkover requirements and develop plans for lower cost pathways to the beach without completely sacrificing protection on the dune and user convenience.

-In any case, the Dune Science Group is prepared to manage your dune restoration project, relying on certified natural plant nurseries only to supply vegetation and our expanding experience and research to develop the most appropriate plan for your beach.
+The Dune Science Group is prepared to manage your dune restoration project be that 50 feet or several miles, relying on our continually expanding experience and research of municipal dune restoration and coastal resiliency to develop the most appropriate plan for your beach.

 Other Services for Communities

-In communities the Dune Science Group serves, we are committed to providing support for the growth and development of your dunes and beach.
-Such support could include anything from public awareness seminars about your beach and dunes or to support and volunteer training for community wide dune planting projects.
-Or it could mean development of dune and beach management plans that can include everything including building community supported funding programs (the later with our associates at LJA Engineering).
+In communities the Dune Science Group serves, we are committed to providing public support for the growth and development of dunes and beaches.
+Our support has featured public awareness seminars about beach and dune resiliency as well as organizing volunteer training for community wide dune planting projects.